MateuszDabrowski/elquent/README.md

 #### Module focused on reporting from Eloqua instance

 - Creates table with links to detailed reports for each of the queried e-mails
-- Creates report about links clicked in each of the queried e-mails » _Work in Progress_

 ---